TheHive-Project/CortexDocs/analyzer_requirements.md

 The analyzer comes in 10 flavors:
 - DomainTools_**HostingHistory**: get a list of historical registrant, name servers and IP addresses for a domain.
 - DomainTools_**ReverseIP**: get a list of domain names sharing the same IP address.
-- DomainTools_**ReverseIPWhois**: get a list of IP addresses which share the same registrant information, applies to a mail, IP, domain.
+- DomainTools_**ReverseIPWhois**: get a list of IP addresses which share the same registrant information.
+It applies to a mail, IP, or domain.
 - DomainTools_**ReverseNameServer**: get a list of domain names that share the same primary or secondary name server.
 - DomainTools_**ReverseWhois**: get a list of domain names which share the same registrant information.
 - DomainTools_**WhoisHistory**: get a list of historical Whois records associated with a domain name.
-- DomainTools_**WhoisLookup**: get the ownership record for a domain with basic registration details parsed.
+- DomainTools_**WhoisLookup**: get the ownership record for a domain or IP address with basic registration details parsed.
-- DomainTools_**WhoisLookupUnparsed**: get the ownership record for an IP address with basic registration details without parsing.
+- DomainTools_**WhoisLookupUnparsed**: get the ownership record for an IP address or domain with basic registration details without parsing.
 - DomainTools_**Risk**: get a risk score for a given domain name.
 - DomainTools_**Reputation**: get a reputation score for a given domain name.